bachthyaglx/devops_docker/README.md

-# DevOps with Docker - MOOC by the University of Helsinki
+# DevOps with Docker by University of Helsinki

 This repo was created while taking **"Devops with Docker"** course, that is provided [online](https://devopswithdocker.com/) by the University of Helsinki.
 This is 2025 version of the course.
 The repo contains code and image solutions to the exercises presented in the course.